 A few years ago, Kyle MacDonald conducted a social experiment.
 He took to the streets with a stack of flyers and five-dollar bills.
 Much to his surprise, it was easier to hand out flyers than fivers.
 People didn’t seem to want his money because they believed Kyle had ulterior motives.
 After all, there’s no such thing as a free ride, right?

 Suspicions about the true intentions of strangers are nothing new, by the way.
 Telling the story of the famous Trojan horse, the classic author Virgil coined the phrase Timeo Danaos et dona ferentes, often translated as Beware of Greeks bearing gifts.
 What he meant to say was this:

 Do not trust an opponent who offers to do something nice for you.

-As you can see, I just added another element to the mix.
+This adds another element to the mix.
 That of an opponent.
-That’s because those who assume the worst, often see people they don’t know as adversaries, competitors, or as folks they should be afraid of.
+That’s because those who assume the worst, often see people they don’t know or understand as adversaries, competitors, or as folks they should be afraid of.

 I guess it takes one, to know one.